 San Pedro Springs Focus Area should be a place for people to live, work, play, shop, and connect with each other, San Antonio's history, and San Pedro Springs Creek.
 It may include places to make and experience arts and culture, complementing studios, craft businesses, and theatres in the surrounding area.
 Development should relate to enhanced transit service on San Pedro Avenue, Cypress Street, and Fredericksburg Road.
-Areas near the intersections of Cypress/San Pedro, and Fredericksburg/ Flores should be particularly transit-oriented and transit supportive.
+Areas near the intersections of Cypress/ San Pedro, and Fredericksburg/ Flores should be particularly transit-oriented and transit supportive.
 Streetscapes should be unique, comfortable, and enjoyable places to spend time.
 In the northern portion of the focus area, development should relate to and help define the edge of San Pedro Springs Park from the south side of Myrtle Street.
 A range of building sizes are contemplated for the area, similar to surrounding areas that include a diverse range of building heights, including tall buildings such as the Aurora building and Park View Apartments and finer grained streetcar era development on small lots.
 In limited instances, sites next to San Pedro Avenue may have buildings up to ten stories.
 Most development should be substantially shorter and should occur in smaller increments on smaller lots.
 This focus area includes redevelopment sites large enough for mixed-use development that includes a full service grocery.
+Given its proximity to diverse residential, retail, and service uses, enhanced VIA transit service, and complementary amenities and cultural assets such as San Pedro Springs Park, this location would be appropriate for a multigenerational community center in the future.
 Catalytic Site Concepts for areas near San Pedro Avenue and San Pedro Springs Park illustrate what the area might look like in the future.